AdobeDocs/campaign-web.en/help/v8/workflows/orchestrate-activities.md

 ---
 # Orchestrate activities {#orchestrate}

 Once you have [created a workflow](create-workflow.md), whether from the workflow menu or within a campaign, you can start orchestrating the different tasks it performs.
 To do this, a visual canvas is provided, allowing you to construct a workflow diagram.
 Within this diagram, you can add various activities and connect them in a sequential order.
+Horizontal and vertical scroll bars are displayed around the canvas, letting you navigate large workflows by dragging directly to the area you want to view.

 ## Add activities {#add}